ZhianMai/Multi-threading-in-Java/README.md

 priority ones.

 #### 2.6 ThreadLocal :link:[link](src/johnston/thread/communications/ThreadLocalInnerCommunication.java)
-ThreadLocal is a convenient way to ensure data safety in multi-threading.
-It's like a hash map where the key is the thread task id, and the value is the variable belonging to that thread task only.
+<i>ThreadLocal</i> is a convenient way to ensure data safety in multi-threading.
+It's like a hash map
+where the key is the thread task id, and the value is the variable belonging to that thread task only.
 It's a more efficient way to ensure data-racing free than using "synchronized" keyword.
 ThreadLocal also helps decouple among multi-threading methods and class when variable sharing is